jupyter-lsp/jupyterlab-lsp/CONTRIBUTING.md

 jlpm watch   # leave this running... jupyter lab --watch  # ...in another terminal
 ```

+> Note: the backend schema is not included in `watch`, and is only refreshed by `build`

 To check and fix code style: